tywysocki/OpenAI/README.md

     }
 }
 ```
 To implement a completion handler, you need to provide a string parameter (the prompt) and a closure that will be called with a `Result` object.
-If the API call is successful, the `Result` object will contain an `OpenAIModel` object, which includes an array of completion objects.
-Each completion object represents a possible text completion, and the generated text can be accessed via the `text` property of the first "completion" object in the array.
+If the API call is successful, the `Result` object will contain an `OpenAIModel` object.
 If the API call fails, the `Result` object will contain an `OpenAIError` object, which includes an error message retrieved from the `localizedDescription` property.
-This message should be printed to the console to help diagnose the issue.

 #### async/await implementation: